-Painkillers – If your child seems uncomfortable or if it is sore in an area that may keep them awake consider giving them some ibuprofen and they will find it helps their symptoms.
-A lot of kids are resilient and won’t need it, but others can find sun burn extremely distressing.
-It depends on your child’s age but anyone who has ever suffered sun burn knows how much it aggravates your sleep and mood.
+If your child seems uncomfortable or if it is sore in an area that may keep them awake consider giving them some ibuprofen and they will find it helps their symptoms.
+A lot of kids are resilient and won’t need it, but others can find sunburn extremely distressing.
+It depends on your child’s age but anyone who has ever suffered sunburn knows how much it aggravates your sleep and mood.

-Note: We know how bad it is for your child skin to get burnt but sometimes it happens accidentally and while we advise prevention is key, it is good to know how to manage sunburn, should it happen.
-Using a high factor on your child’s skin is vital and keep them in shaded areas at peak times between 11-3pm.
+Note: We know how bad it is for your child's skin to get burnt but sometimes it happens accidentally and while we advise prevention is key, it is good to know how to manage sunburn, should it happen.
+Using a high factor on your child’s skin is vital, as well as keeping them in shaded areas at peak times between 11-3pm.
 If they get sunburnt, ensure it doesn’t happen again.